RossLu0021/The-Oval-Guide/README.md

 ## 🚀 Features

 - **Professor Search**: Find professors by name, department, or university.
-- **Class Exploration**: Browse classes and view details including difficulty and ratings.
+- **Class Exploration**: Browse classes and view details, including difficulty and ratings.
 - **Reviews**: Read and write reviews for professors and classes.
 - **Authentication**: Secure user accounts with registration and login functionality.
 - **Responsive Design**: A modern, mobile-friendly interface built with Tailwind CSS.